Kettlebell training is a skill.

 But how do we get there?

-Jumping right into swings is a recipe for a sore back, so let’s start with some foundational position work.
+Jumping right into swings too often leads to a sore back, so let’s start with some foundational position work.

 Coaches often give so many cues when teaching a new exercise, they overload clients with too much to think about.
 We can talk technique all day, but you need to feel the movement, not just logically understand it.